We ask you, humbly, to help us.

 prisoners, and imprisoning people

-for thought crimes (i.e. believing in the wrong God) are profoundly immoral practices on earth.
+for thought crimes (e.g. believing in the wrong God, or not believing in any God) are profoundly immoral practices on Earth.
 Many Evangelicals now find these

-practices incompatible with a loving God.
+practices in Hell incompatible with a loving God.
 In recent decades, Hell is more

 frequently described in Evangelical circles as a place where one is isolated